Publication, reuse and research data

 This does not infringe copyright and your colleagues will be able to access the material through their own accounts.

-Where the material is covered by our copyright licence you are allowed to copy one chapter/article or 10% of a publication (whichever is the greater) to share with University members of your research groups.
+Where the material is covered by our copyright licence (check permissions here) you are allowed to copy up to one chapter or 10% of a book (whichever is the greater), or two articles from a single journal issue to share with University members of your research groups.

 However, please remember that these are supplied for private study and should not be shared.